jerryhgladinet/docs/admin/source/chapter03.rst

 Team Folders are used for team-share collaborations.
 Generally, Team Folders are converted from File Server Network shares.
 Other Team Folder sources can be Google Storage, Amazon S3 (or S3 Compatible), Amazon Cloud, Windows Azure Blob, WebDav, SharePoint, Rackspace (US or UK) and OpenStack or you can create new folders under the Tenant’s root storage.

-On the right side of the tenant manager web interface, there is a right side panel that has 4 items, Cloud Backup, Local Active Directory, Remote Active Directory and Backend Storage.
+On the right side of the tenant manager web interface, if the screen is wide enough, there is a right side panel that has 4 items, Cloud Backup, Local Active Directory, Remote Active Directory and Backend Storage.
+Otherwise

 .. figure:: _static/image_s4_3_16e.png
     :align: center